 - Manjaro: This distribution holds packages back for 2 weeks to make sure that their own changes don’t break, not to make sure that upstream is stable.
 When AUR packages are used, they are often built against the latest libraries from Arch’s repositories.

 - Garuda: They use Chaotic-AUR which automatically and blindly compiles packages from the AUR.
 There is no verification process to make sure that the AUR packages don’t suffer from supply chain attacks.

 Most Linux distributions have an option within its installer for enabling LUKS FDE.
 If this option isn’t set at installation time, you will have to backup your data and re-install, as encryption is applied after disk partitioning, but before file systems are formatted.
 We also suggest securely erasing your storage device:

-Consider using ZRAM or encrypted swap instead of unencrypted swap to avoid potential security issues with sensitive data being pushed to swap space.
-Fedora based distributions use ZRAM by default.
+Consider using ZRAM instead of a traditional swap file or partition to avoid writing potentially sensitive memory data to persistent storage (and improve performance).
+Fedora-based distributions use ZRAM by default.

-We recommend using a desktop environment that supports the Wayland display protocol as it was developed with security in mind.
-Its predecessor, X11, does not support GUI isolation, allowing all windows to record screen, log and inject inputs in other windows, making any attempt at sandboxing futile.
-While there are options to do nested X11 such as Xpra or Xephyr, they often come with negative performance consequences and are not convenient to set up and are not preferable over Wayland.
+We recommend using a desktop environment that supports the Wayland display protocol, as it was developed with security in mind.
+Its predecessor (X11) does not support GUI isolation, which allows any window to record, log, and inject inputs in other windows, making any attempt at sandboxing futile.
+While there are options to do nested X11 such as Xpra or Xephyr, they often come with negative performance consequences, and are neither convenient to set up nor preferable over Wayland.